If you’re wondering how to propagate a Fiddle Leaf Fig, this post will give you three methods to try.

-- Place the cutting in a jar of room temperature water.
+- You can dip the end of the cutting in a rooting gel to help stimulate growth if you like.
+Then place the cutting in a jar of room temperature water.
 Tap water is perfectly fine.
 The water does not need to be distilled or purified.

 - Make sure no part of the cutting’s leaves are sitting in water, otherwise they will rot.
 Only the stem should touch the water.

 - Place the jar in a warm, well-lit position.
 I placed mine on a windowsill that gets some direct morning sun.

 - Keep an eye on the jar to ensure the water doesn’t evaporate and expose the stem.
 Some people recommend changing the water every few days, however I don’t do this and they’ve still grown well.